bngayaban/Discord-Sound-Board/README.md

   - For Windows systems make sure to escape using \\\\ instead of single \\
 - give users option to add their own files??
 - add other folders to scan besides ./Audio
+- add tag system and method for playing random song based on tag

 ## Suggestions and modifications

-Any suggestions are welcome and people are welcome to do with this code as they please, some credit would be nice if possible.
+Any suggestions are welcomed and you are free to do with code under the MIT license.